Why Production Machine Learning Fails — And How To Fix It

 Machine learning is not magic, it will not solve every problem perfectly, and should, by nature, continue to evolve over time.
 Sometimes, a model merely achieving the same results as humans is a worthy project—errors and all.

-Model training that doesn’t generalize
+Machine learning model training that doesn’t generalize

 With a clearly defined business problem and targeted success metrics, your potential pitfalls get more technical.
 During the model training stage, issues related to your training data or model fit are the likeliest culprit for future failure.